Edinburgh Past And Present - The Edinburgh Website

 Moved from August to June in 2008 this is the longest running film festival in the world (1947).
 There are many premiers and in 2004 there were 418 films from 45 countries.
 334 filmmakers attended, 400 members of the press and 670 industry delegates so it's quite important! http://www.edfilmfest.org.uk/

-This takes place in Edinburgh at the end of June although in 2011 it was held in May.
-The parade varies its route due to the city centre disruptions but recently has been from the Royal Mile to the top of Leith Walk.
+This takes place in Edinburgh at the end of June and has used different routes over the years.
 It used to include Princes Street (as per photo taken in 2005) and the Mound but no longer.
-There are various events held afterwards in the bars and clubs.
+Now it goes up the Royal Mile and ends in Bristo Square where there are acts on in the square itself and the Student union has stalls, food, bars and dancing There are various events held afterwards in the bars and clubs.

 During August there is the world's largest arts festival.
 There is the official Festival started in 1947 and also the now much larger Fringe.
 There are hundreds of performances in venues right across the city from plays to music, comedy to art and photographic displays.
 The population doubles and the city buzzes for 3 weeks.
 You can see excerpts from shows performed in the High street along with street theatre.
 There is also Fringe Sunday in the Meadows where performances can be seen and on the last day of the official Festival is the spectacular free firework display from the Castle accompanied by a classical concert in the Gardens. http://www.edfringe.com/ http://www.eif.co.uk/